ShamsMoaied/wazuh-sysmon-compliance-lab/README.md

 # wazuh-sysmon-compliance-lab
-# All-In-One Enterprise SIEM Lab
+# Wazuh & Sysmon SOC Monitoring Lab

 ## 📌 Project Overview
 This project demonstrates the deployment of a localized SIEM (Wazuh) and deep endpoint monitoring system (Microsoft Sysmon) inside an isolated virtual lab environment.
 The purpose of this lab is to simulate real-time log ingestion, threat detection, and correlation mapping to the Dutch **BIO2 (Baseline Informatiebeveiliging Overheid)** and **ISO/IEC 27001** compliance baselines.